Raleigh, North Carolina

 Students have the opportunity to get involved on campus through more than 100 clubs and organizations, including service organizations, performing arts groups, and academic, social, and religious clubs.
 Meredith’s Student Government Association is one of the oldest in the southeast.

-Meredith hosts frequent lectures, juried student exhibitions, an active concert schedule, visiting artists and exhibitions featuring professional artists.
+Meredith hosts frequent lectures, juried student exhibitions, an active concert schedule, visiting artists, and exhibitions featuring professional artists.
 Students participate in theatre and dance performance troupes and a variety of vocal and instrumental ensembles.
-Some are just for dance, music and theatre majors, but many are open to all students.
+Some are just for dance, music, and theatre majors, but many are open to all students.

-A member of the USA South Athletic Conference since 2007, the Avenging Angels have claimed three tournament titles in lacrosse and one in soccer and tennis; two regular season championships in soccer and one in volleyball and lacrosse; and three cross country championships.In the tradition of Division III athletics.
+A member of the USA South Athletic Conference since 2007, Meredith’s Avenging Angels have claimed six tournament titles in lacrosse, two in volleyball, and one each in soccer and tennis; five regular season championships in soccer; four regular season championships in lacrosse, two in volleyball, and one in softball; and three cross country championships.
 Meredith blends intercollegiate athletics with a strong academic program.
-Athletes meet the same academic standards as other students, and frequently earn weekly and all-conference recognition.
+Athletes meet the same academic standards as other students and frequently earn weekly and all-conference recognition.

 Meredith graduates are accomplished CEOs, doctors, attorneys, scientists, teachers, volunteers, artists, and political and civic leaders.
 All are using their intelligence and strength to make an impact in their fields.

 “A women’s college education can make anyone feel like their voice will be heard and appreciated.
 I am more articulate in my thoughts, more articulate in my opinions—I am not one to shy away from a question or change my beliefs for others anymore.” – Maria Fernanda Diaz Jimenez, ’18